 the future of aging

 For many seniors in the u.s., the desire to age in place means living independently at home for as long as possible.
-However, our homes are typically not designed to accommodate aging as a life stage.
-Although a ground-floor bedroom may be present, our elders often require additional assistance that requires retrofitting entryways, bathrooms, living spaces, and kitchens.
+However, our homes are typically not designed to accommodate aging as a life stage. our elders benefit from additional assistance requiring wider passageways for wheelchairs, safety rails in bathrooms, single-level living spaces, and accessible kitchens.

 In product design, the current offering of medical-style equipment for mobility and assistive devices fails to promote autonomy and graceful aging.
 Unfortunately, affordable solutions and Medicare reimbursements limit access to more suitable options.